pprotschka/kapow-grunt/README.md

 Edit the settings in `gruntfile.js` to suit your project and run `grunt` to perform an initial build!

+You can run `grunt build` to build & watch, `grunt docs` to generate JS, PHP and Sass documentation (assuming you're documenting your code of course) in the `docs/` folder or `grunt lint` to lint your JS, PHP and Sass with reports available in the `reports/` folder.

 By default, Kapow!
 Grunt is built around the following folder structure:

     project_root/